 2. Trial of a New Item

-It’s more crucial than ever to assure the success of a new launch in the increasingly competitive CPG industry, where new brands sprout up left and right and many customers are becoming more conscious of where they purchase.
+It’s more crucial than ever to ensure the success of a new launch in the increasingly competitive CPG industry, where new brands sprout up left and right and many customers are becoming more conscious of where they purchase.

-In-store sample and couponing programs have typically been used to achieve driving trial, which is a fundamentally proactive and aggressive aim.
+In-store sample and couponing programs have typically been used to achieve driving trials, which is a fundamentally proactive and aggressive aim.
 While they are proven and effective ways, in-store sampling is basically off the table for the time being.